 Some ships can accommodate special dietary requirements if you let them know in advance.
 Be sure to do this in writing at least 60 days before your cruise.

-Smoking is allowed in certain sections of the ship.
-Most are switching to non-smoking dining rooms.
-Bars usually are non-smoking.
+Smoking is allowed on some ships in certain sections of the ship (usually out on deck).
+All have non-smoking dining rooms, bars, and cabins.
 There are completely Non-Smoking ships and they mean business.
 You can be thrown off if caught, even if you're in your own cabin.

 When you book your cruise, your travel agent will ask you the following questions to reserve your preferences: